RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/Phases/phase1-environment-setup.md

-# Phase 1 — Build the Base Infrastructure
+# Phase 1 - Build the Base Infrastructure

 ## Objective

 Deploy the core AWS resources that every later phase depends on.
-This phase simulates a real-world cloud environment with a compute server, object storage, identity controls, and network firewall rules — all configured from the start with security best practices.
+This phase simulates a real world cloud environment with a compute server, object storage, identity controls, and network firewall rules all configured from the start with security best practices.

 ---